Domus Aurea in Rome

 Where is located the Nero's Domus Aurea

-Meeting point with the guide: Viale della Domus Aurea, 20 minutes before the tour starting time written on your voucher.
+Meeting point with the guide: will be indicated on your confirmation voucher.

 Useful info